VardhanSuroshi/SCL-Design-Workshop-24/README.md

 ## Standard Cell Design Rules
 Refer to the lecture slides to understand standard cell design rules.

+## Standard Cell Design
+Refer to the lab explanation video to design the layout using Cadence Layout XL

+### Layout Design

+### Physical Verification - DRC, LVS & RCX
+Refer to the lab explanation video to do physical verification of the layout using Cadence Assura and Quantus

+### Post-Layout Simulation
+Refer to the lab explanation video to conduct the post-layout simulation.

+### Analysis

+Do this post-layout simulation and report the following values:
+    - Power
+    - Delay: Tpd, Tpdf, Tpdr
+    - Noise Margin: VOH, VOL, VIL, VIH
+Compare the results of pre and post-layout simulation.

 ## Characterization - Liberty File Creation
 Details of characterisation steps can be found in the characterisation [directory](https://github.com/VardhanSuroshi/SCL-Design-Workshop-24/tree/main/characterization)